Therapeutic radiographers specialise in the planning, administration and aftercare of radiotherapy treatment for

 To practise as a therapeutic radiographer you must be registered with the HCPC.
 In order to register, you must successfully complete an HCPC-approved therapeutic radiography training programme at either undergraduate or postgraduate level.
 See the HCPC Register of approved education and training programmes.

-The BSc (Hons) Therapeutic Radiography lasts three years full time (four years in Scotland), with a six-year part-time option available.
+The BSc (Hons) Therapeutic Radiography lasts three years full time (four years in Scotland), with a six-year, part-time option available at Birmingham City University.
 Applications are made via the Universities and Colleges Admissions Service (UCAS).

-If you've already got a degree in a science or health-related subject, typically a 2:1 or above, you may be eligible for a two-year (or three in Scotland) accelerated postgraduate course leading to an MSc in therapeutic radiography.
-Relevant subjects include:
+If you've already got a degree in a science or health-related subject, typically a 2:1 or above, you may be eligible to apply for an HCPC-approved two-year accelerated postgraduate course in therapeutic radiography.